Nodedb

 In short

-Nodedb — Replace 5 databases with 1 universal engine: vector, graph, doc, KV, search in one SQL planner.
+Nodedb — Replace five databases with one universal engine for AI products.
 Best for AI product teams building vector + graph hybrid RAG applications, SaaS developers wanting a single database for multi-tenant apps, Data engineers needing to replace multiple specialized databases.
 Contact Sales pricing.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.